CocoaPods/cocoapods-packager/USAGE.md

 pod repo push MyFramework MyFramework.podspec --allow-warnings
 ```

-This last command will, as part of the push to your local repo, actually lint the new framework repo.
+This last command will, as part of the push to your local repo, actually lint the new framework.
+If you ultimately want to submit it to the Cocoapods Specs repo, you'd need to lint it anyway.

 ## Test with remote repo
 Point an application at your new framework.
 If you've gotten this far (linted and packaged) it should definitely work!